jmaggio14/imagepypelines/README.md

 Broadly speaking, each box can be thought of as a block box which simply applies an operation to input data
 ![block](./docs/images/block.png "block example")

-a _datum_ can be anything: an image array, a filename, a label -- pretty much an pythonic type
+a _datum_ can be anything: an image array, a filename, a label -- pretty much an pythonic type.

+Blocks can also output more or less datums than they take in and are thus capable of being used for culling or injecting data into the pipeline.

+##### How is this different than writing my own script?
+it's not really, just quicker, easier and better

 ##### Hang on? are all blocks compatible with one another?
 not entirely, each block has predefined acceptable inputs and outputs.
 However the `Pipeline` object will validate the pipeline integrity before any data is processed

 ## Building a pipeline
 building a pipeline is super easy